cnizzardini/cakephp-swagger-bake/src/Lib/Annotation/README.md

 Annotations use the `doctrine/annotations` package.
 To add a new Annotation simply create a new class using one of the existing annotations as an example.
 Then add the new annotation to `src/Lib/AnnotationLoader.php`.

-See the [Extension README](src/Lib/Extension/README.md) for details on extension.

 ## Usage

 You can improve this documentation by submitting PRs.